AntJanus/WebDevelopment.META/Book/3-Getting Employed/5-resumes.md

 I hope the last several chapters have shown this never-ending argumentative nature of the tech sector.

-However, Resumes still hold place.
+However, Resumes still hold a place in the industry.
 I have not yet seen a job, high-profile or low-profile, that did not require *some* kind of a resume.
 It's not a formality either, it's a great way to present a summary of you.

 But Resumes can be tricky.
 They can range from informative to overwhelming, and from useless to even worse.
 The main goal is to make a resume as clear as possible without being too long.

 The saying goes that a "recruiter never looks past the first page".

-## The Basics
+### The Basics

 This may be way too basic for most of you but it's worth mentioning some tips on Resume basics: